Social Inflation: Why Car Accident Lawsuits Are Driving Up Insurance Costs

 1. Nuclear Verdicts and Skyrocketing Jury Awards

 A nuclear verdict is any jury award that exceeds $10 million.
 A thermonuclear verdict tops $100 million.
-Both have become increasingly common in auto liability cases, and the numbers from 2024 are staggering:
+Both have become increasingly common in auto liability cases, and the most recent full-year data paints a striking picture:

 • There were 135 nuclear verdicts in the U.S. in 2024 — a 52% increase year-over-year